AmodMatheesha2003/PizzaPlaza-Ecommerce-website/README.md

 ## Demo

-Check out the [YouTube demo](https://youtu.be/Wjo0yd7lQNU?si=x1iXQbuW0vfhAC4v) to see the PizzaPlaza application in action.
+Check out the [YouTube](https://youtu.be/Wjo0yd7lQNU?si=x1iXQbuW0vfhAC4v) to see the PizzaPlaza application in action.

 ## Getting Started